15 Ways to Reduce Cart Abandonment in Your eCommerce Store

 1. Provide Clear CTAs

 The path to purchase must be clearly signposted for the user.
-Don’t leave anything up to assumption or put unnecessary thinking on the customer’s plate.

-Use a call to action to make it clear when a product has been added to the customer’s cart, and have big, clear and obvious buttons showing how the customer can get to the checkout page and complete their purchase.
+Use a call to action to make it clear when a product has been added to the customer’s cart, and show big, clear and obvious buttons showing how the customer can get to the checkout page and complete their purchase.

 2. Use a One-Page Checkout